Placement scheme details

 - submit an output to accompany the oral presentation

-The output must be submitted to the White Rose Doctoral Training Partnership (WRDTP), and will be marked by your research supervisor.
+The output must be submitted to the White Rose Doctoral Training Partnership (WRDTP), and will be marked by your primary research supervisor.
 You can view further detailed guidance about your assessment in the WRDTP Placement Assessment – Postgraduate Researcher Guidance.

 All placements must be checked and approved by the WRDTP team before you can start.
 We check that the project meets the skill/experience level required to challenge you as a postgraduate researcher, and that it provides you with an opportunity to develop your transferable skills.
 We also consider health and wellbeing factors such as working hours, supervision, and any hazards or risks that the placement may involve.